ostafford/holbertonschool-printf/README.md

 Step 10: `special characters` last case of the switch statement will print what character is after the format specifier being the `%`.

 Step 11: `default` allows the switch statement to handle any unknown format specifiers and will print the format specifier followed by the character.
-This is basically a safe guard for when all other cases have been passed but has passed the format it will just print out an error message followed by what the string is.
+This is basically a safe guard for when all other cases have been passed but has passed the format it will just print out an error message followed by what the string is. **(dont forget to allow your default to print what the unknown specifier is followed by the amount)**

 Step 12: `va_end` will clean up the va_list (step 1)